Here is a summary of the four market valuation indicators we update on a monthly basis.

 The next chart gives a simplified summary of valuations by plotting the average of the four arithmetic series (the first chart above) along with the standard deviations above and below the mean.

-At the end of last month, the average of the four is 79% — reaching a new interim peak.
+At the end of last month, the average of the four is 84% — remaining at the interim peak.

 Here is the same chart, this time with the geometric mean and deviations.
-The latest value of 89% also reached a new interim peak.
+The latest value of 94% also remained at its interim peak.